dolanske/curry.js/README.md

 ## Feature requests

 As stated, I will be absolutely delighted if someone has a feature requests and if it's in my powers to implement it.
-That being said, before you request a feature, check out the [Planned Features](/PlannedFeatures.md) document first.
+That being said, before you request a feature, check out the Projects tab if it isn't already being considered / in development.

 ---